bp4mc2/bp4mc2-graphql/README.md

 ### 6. Map GraphQL to SPARQL query

 As the original dataset might be an RDF dataset, available via a SPARQL endpoint, it should be possible to map such a GraphQL query to its corresponding SPARQL counterpart.
-As is already proven, any GraphQL query can be transformed to a SPARQl query.
+As is [already proven](https://comunica.github.io/Article-ISWC2018-Demo-GraphQlLD/), any GraphQL query can be transformed to a SPARQl query.
 All that is needed, is a mapping between the GraphQL schema and the corresponding RDF context.
 This means that this requirement can probably be realised with the same feature as the one that is needed for requirement R2 (and in some cases requirements R3 and R4).

-Because it is also proven that not all SPARQL queries can be transformed to a GraphQL query, it should be possible to extend the GraphQL request to obtain the same expressibility as a SPARQL query, as is specified in more detail in requirement R7.
+Because GraphQL is not as expressive as SPARQL, as [GraphQL queries represent trees](http://olafhartig.de/files/HartigPerez_WWW2018_Preprint.pdf), and not full graphs, it should be possible to extend the GraphQL request to obtain the same expressibility as a SPARQL query, as is specified in more detail in requirement R7.

 ### 7. Extend GraphQL